danielseussler/zindi-earlylearning-py/README.md

 ## Introduction

 This repository contains the replication files for the Zindi Competition DataDrive 2030 Early Learning Predictors.
 For this task, I tune and fit a LightGBM [6] model.
-Explainability of model predictions is given through Shap values.
-Note: the Shap values provided should *not* be interpreted causally as this requires a causal framework.
+The local explainability of model predictions is given through Shap values [12].
+Global model sensitivity to changes in features is provided via feature shuffling.
+Note: the Shap and sensitivity metrics provided should *not* be interpreted causally as this requires a causal framework.
 This is a purely predictive modelling approach (and competition) and the models should therefore be understood as such.

 Alternatively, an exploratory modelling approach such as in [2, 5] with variable selection controls [8, 9] would be interesting to explore further.
+Also, counterfactual explainability as in [11].

 For the competition see here: [https://zindi.africa/competitions/datadrive2030-early-learning-predictors-challenge](https://zindi.africa/competitions/datadrive2030-early-learning-predictors-challenge).

+## Repository & Workflow

+### /data/

+All data are included in the repository.
+The original data from Zindi is in `/competition/` and `/clean/` contains the preprocessed version (see below).
+It is therefore not necessary to rerun the data preprocessing part.

+### /notebooks/

+The notebooks, in their respective order:

+-- **data-prep.ipynb**: Some preliminary data cleaning and pre-preprocessing.
+I do not do extensive feature engineering, rather I fix some numerical/categorical mixups, multiple answers columns, drop features with too many missings, feature engineer the date columns, and for a few categorical variables add an ordinal encoding.

+-- **tuning-bo.ipynb**: I tune the LightGBM model w.r.t. percentage of considered features per iteration and the two categorical hyper-parameters.
+The learning rate is fixed low and the number of iterations selected by early stopping with 5 patience rounds.
+Ideally, generalisation performance would be assessed by resampling techniques, here not considered due to the computational demands (and not expected improvements).
+This is run for 45min with Bayesian Optimisation using the Tree Parzen Estimator in Optuna.

+-- **analysis.ipynb**: Given the tuned hyper-params, I rerun the model, select the number of iterations using 10-fold cv and refit the model on the complete training datasets.
+Shap values are computed and a submission file is generated.

+-- **sensitivity.ipynb**: Added sensitivity analysis with feature shuffling to assess model sensitivity to individual features.

+Note, since the data and tuned parameters are provided, it is not necessary to rerun all notebooks.

+### /notebooks-test/

+The folder contains some test runs on feature selection and advanced hyperparameter tuning algorithms [1, 3], but are not further relevant to the submitted results.

+### /submission/

+Contains the submitted results file.
+Note, if the scripts are rerun, the predictions will be saved in a csv file with the corresponding date and time stamp.

-## Repository and Reproducibility
+## Reproducibility and computational requirements

-The main notebook of interest is `/notebooks/analysis.ipynb` where the main model is fitted and the Shap values are computed.
-The hyperparameters used there were found using Bayesian Optimization [4, 10] in `/notebooks/tuning-bo.ipynb`.
-Some simple data cleaning and recoding were done in `/notebooks/data-prep.ipynb`.
-Tuning and data preparation are included for reference and are not necessary to run again to replicate the analysis.
 All notebooks were run on a 2019 i5 laptop.
-Tuning is the most computationally heavy part, which is timed for 45 min. `/submission/` contains the submitted files.
-The repository includes all necessary data.
+Tuning is the most computationally heavy part, which is timed for 45 min.
+In particular, a different machine may yield a higher or lower number of trials and thus a (slightly) different tuning result.
+Therefore the tuning and analysis spart is split.
 A `requirements.txt` is included to reproduce the environment that was used to run the included notebooks.
 All analyses were done in Python `v3.10.11`.

-The `/notebooks-test/` folder contains some test notebooks on feature selection and advanced hyperparameter tuning algorithms [1, 3].
+Tuning and data preparation are included for reference and are not necessary to run again to replicate the analysis.
+The `analysis.ipynb` fits the model and computes the predictions for the submission and should run in a few minutes, the sensitivity notebook in even less.

+## Some learnings (informally)

+- hyper-param tuning in noise environments (even with cross-validation) is not useful
+- categorical encodings can make & break analyses and it is far from consistent across packages (in particular python)
+- ideally one does feature selection beforehand, but this is difficult in this case given many categorical covariates and a high share of missings. feature sensitivity by shuffling might have been an option.

+further concerns:
+- tree-based methods that allow for missing values might be biased towards covariates with less-missings (as missings are not counted towards the gain when splitting), so if some surveys are stitched together we might only learn from a few surveys effectively discarding the others. this might introduce a bias in the considered population.

 ## References